 What Else Is Important?

-Sound machines are designed to help you fall asleep, but some offer other features outside of the sound profiles and white noise generating.
+Sound machines are designed to help you fall asleep, but some do more.
+The Marpac Dohm white noise generator ranked among the best for sound quality and sound masking, but it doesn’t offer any extra features.
 Since these extra features might affect your buying decision, we factored them into our comparison.

-Some people may struggle to fall asleep at night, but once they fall asleep, they enjoy silence.
-Those who fall under this category should invest in a sound machine that features a timer.
-A timer will shut off the sound machine after an allotted amount of time.
-You can be lulled to sleep by the sound machine then enjoy silence after you fall asleep.
+Some people struggle to fall asleep at night, but once they do, they prefer complete silence without ocean sounds or white noise.
+If you fall under this category, you should invest in a sound machine that has a timer.
+A timer shuts off the machine after a specified amount of time, so you’re lulled to sleep by soothing sounds or white noise and then can enjoy complete silence after.

 For those who have an equally hard time waking up as falling asleep, some sound machines come with built-in alarm clocks.
-For example, the Sharper Image Sound Soother allows you to wake up to the alarm sound or radio depending on what you choose.
+For example, the Sharper Image Sound Soother lets you choose to wake up to an alarm sound or the radio.